Loans

 - Students must be making Satisfactory Academic Progress (SAP) every semester.

-- Students need to be credit-worthy or have a credit-worthy co-signer in order to pursue a CAL loan.
+- Students need to be credit-worthy or have a credit-worthy co-signer to pursue a CAL loan.

 - Students must be enrolled at least half-time per semester.